Can I Go To Rehab With My Significant Other?

 Further, medical professionals at the rehab center may not share information with each partner about how their loved one is progressing.
 For couples who are not married, there may be privacy concerns involved with accessing updates about their partner’s condition.

-It is possible that one partner may be released from inpatient care before the other one.
+One partner may be released from inpatient care before the other one.
 The length of a stay at a rehab center for each individual may depend on how well they are responding to treatment.

 How To Find A Rehab Center That Offers Treatment For Couples